-If they are not broken, you could look to give them to another home via sites such as Craigslist and Freecycle.
-Then there is Salvation Army and Goodwill charity stores to which you can donate them for resale.
+If they are not broken, you could look to give your pots and pans to another home via sites such as Craigslist and Freecycle.
+Then there is the Salvation Army, Goodwill, or other charity stores to which you can donate them for resale.

 Curbside recycling programs generally don’t accept the Pyrex glass type of cookware.
 This applies to glass lids of pans also.

 The reason is Pyrex contaminates the other recyclable glass because it doesn’t melt at the same temperature.
 Your best option with these is to pass them onto charity or to another home via the above suggestions.

 By ceramic, I mean 100% ceramic cookware.
 Most people cherish their all-ceramic cookware.
 But if you need to dispose of it, where can it be recycled?
 Recycling programs generally don’t accept ceramic items because ceramic does not melt.1

 If intact, you can pass ceramic ware on to new homes (see above).

 For broken or chipped ceramic pots or pans, these can look great in the garden as a feature and there is plenty of repurposing and upcycling ideas on Pinterest.